Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 ### Best Practices for Conducting Effective Code Reviews

-- Although there are many different approaches to conducting a code review, there are some key practices that should be considered for the code review to be effective.
-- As well as key practices, included in this section are some practices that we feel are beneficial to fostering a positive and effective feedback
+- This section highlights key practices for both reviewers and reviewees that we believe are beneficial in fostering a positive and productive feedback environment.

 - For Reviewers
     - The reviewer should possess enough experience to effectively identify key aspects such as design, logic, and bugs.
-    - Adhere to a predefined checklist that define the goals and standards of the review process
+    - Adhere to a predefined checklist that define the goals and standards of the review process.
     - Code reviews should not be rushed to avoid code smells entering the main codebase.
-Limiting code review sessions or setting a maximum line of code (LOC) per hour can ensure that the reviewer does not lose focus
+Limiting code review sessions or setting a maximum line of code (LOC) per hour can ensure that the reviewer does not lose focus.
     - Feedback should be constructive.
 Providing constructive feedback helps to enhance understanding and learning rather then incite competition or conflict.
 - For Reviewees
     - Reviewee must be receptive to feedback.
 They must have a willingness to learn and understand criticism is not personal.